KCaldeira/floor_plan/CONTINUATION.md

 - **Implementation**: Modified `data_loader.py` to filter out ignored rows
 - **Testing**: Created `test_ignore_feature.py` and `test_ignore_simple.py`
 - **Documentation**: Updated README.md with new column format and usage notes

+## Recent Feature: Weight Functionality

+**Implemented**: Weight column in distances sheet to assign measurement importance
+- **Feature**: Add "Weight" column to distances sheet (6th column)
+- **Usage**: Numeric values (positive) to weight measurement importance in optimization
+- **Implementation**: Modified `data_loader.py` to load weights, `coordinate_estimator.py` to apply weights to both distance errors and line orientation penalties
+- **Default**: Missing values or empty cells default to weight 1.0
+- **Effect**: Higher weights give more importance to that measurement in the optimization
+- **Documentation**: Updated README.md with new column format and usage notes

+## Recent Feature: Structural Lines

+**Implemented**: Support for structural lines without distance measurements
+- **Feature**: Allow rows with missing distance values but H/V line orientation
+- **Usage**: Add rows with empty Distance column but H/V in Line Orientation column
+- **Purpose**: Enforce horizontal/vertical alignment for walls and structural elements without requiring distance measurements
+- **Implementation**: Modified `data_loader.py` to separate distance measurements from line orientation constraints
+- **Effect**: Structural lines contribute to line orientation penalties but not to distance optimization
+- **Example**: Wall that should be vertical but distance wasn't measured
+- **Documentation**: Updated README.md with structural lines example and usage notes

+## Recent Feature: Summary Report

+**Implemented**: Summary report generation with specific floor plan statistics
+- **Feature**: Calculate width, length, and area measurements from optimized coordinates
+- **Width measurements**: Distance from A to W, and sum of J-K + L-M + N-O distances
+- **Length measurements**: Distance from A to J, and sum of K-L + M-N + O-W distances
+- **Area calculation**: Area contained within perimeter A-B-C-D-E-F-G-H-I-J-K-L-M3-M4-W-A using shoelace formula
+- **Implementation**: Created `src/summary_calculator.py` with SummaryCalculator class
+- **Output**: Formatted Excel file with proper formatting and units
+- **Integration**: Added to main analysis workflow in `run_analysis.py`
+- **Documentation**: Updated README.md with summary report features and output examples

 ---